 Your presence is requested.

 In my humble opinion, there is nothing more irritating than someone claiming they want to spend time with you, and then not really being present when they finally get some of your precious time.
+This not how to act on a first date.
 Time is the one thing you cannot get back; it is one of the greatest gifts that anyone can give you.
 You know what else is a gift?
 Someone agreeing to go on a date with you at all, that’s what.

 First dates can be as much nerve-wracking as they are exciting but what makes them such a big deal is that there’s potential for this person opposite you to become an important figure in your life.
 It’s a rare opportunity someone is giving you by going on a first date with you, assuming they don’t just go on dates with anyone and everyone who asks.